 Another good thing to mention about Ableton Live is that the software is available both for Windows and macOS.

 How to Convert MP3 to MIDI in FL Studio

 Developed by the Belgian company called Image-Line, FL Studio is also one of the popular DAW products that have been around since 1997.
-Of course, we have seen numerous updates during all these years and the latest version has been launched just a couple of weeks ago.
-This software works both on macOS and Windows operating systems and among numerous features, you can also find MP3 to MIDI converter.
+Of course, we have seen numerous updates during all these years, and the latest version was launched just a couple of weeks ago.
+This software works both on macOS and Windows operating systems, and among numerous features, you can also find MP3 to MIDI converter.

 Types of MIDI Conversion

 There are actually numerous kinds of MIDI conversion, which we can classify by different criteria.
 In this article, we will stick to the types referring to the audio-to-MIDI conversion.
 Those would be melody, harmony, and drum MIDI conversion.

 This transcribes the main melody or top-line of an audio file to a MIDI file.

 This converts the harmony of the track to MIDI.
 This may include keyboards, pads, guitars, or backing vocals.